getify/You-Dont-Know-JS/types & grammar/ch2.md

 b;									// ["f","o","o"]
 ```

-So, they're both basically just "arrays of characters", right?
-Not exactly:
+So, they're both basically just "arrays of characters", right? **Not exactly**:

 ```js
 a[1] = "O";